positron-solutions/dslide/README.md

 [Master of Ceremonies](https://github.com/positron-solutions/moc) was written as a companion to dslide and was used in almost every single dslide demonstration video.

-<a id="org80eb103"></a>
+<a id="org0194694"></a>

-## Org Modern
+### Org Modern

 Bullets and many prettifications of common org markups.
 The markup that you don't hide looks better with org modern.

-<a id="org3ef987a"></a>
+<a id="org93b560c"></a>

-## Org Appear
+### Org Appear

 Never worry about turning on pretty links for a presentation.
 Edit them by just moving the point inside.

-<a id="org6838fe3"></a>
+<a id="org109543d"></a>

-## Open Broadcaster Software
+### Open Broadcaster Software

 Sacha Chua has written an OBS plugin integration helpful for video integration [obs-websocket-el](https://github.com/sachac/obs-websocket-el).

-<a id="org6e4eecd"></a>
+<a id="orgd8d04b9"></a>

-## moom.el
+### moom.el

 The [moom](https://github.com/takaxp/moom#org-mode-org-tree-slide) package contains some commands for resizing text and repositioning frames.

-<a id="org1159806"></a>
+<a id="org4900785"></a>

-# Contributing
+## Contributing 🍔

 -   Since you likely just need something to magically happen, the recommended option is to place a hamburger in the [hamburger jar](https://github.com/sponsors/positron-solutions) and file an issue.
 -   If you do have time, excellent.
 Happy to support your PR's and provide context about the architecture and behavior.

-<a id="orgb359082"></a>
+<a id="orgcb5dc5e"></a>

-## Work In Progress 🚧
+### Work In Progress 🚧

 Open issues and give feedback on feature requests.
 Contributions welcome.
 See the [1.0 feature roadmap](https://github.com/positron-solutions/dslide/issues/20).

-<a id="org2d74a7b"></a>

-### Affiliated Keyword
+-   Affiliated Keyword

     This is the future of dslide.
 Currently adding behavior to content can frequently require adding actions to the property drawer and then adding a keyword to the content.
 This lacks precision, is unintuitive, and is inconvenient. `dslide-action-propertize` shows the way.
 A dispatch system should find all `dslide` prefixed affiliated keywords and activate the actions with the configuration.
 This is faster and more concise.
 It only requires editing in one place rather than two.

     The property drawer will remain in use because headings have slide behavior that doesn't make sense to adjust with affiliated keywords.
 For behavior affecting section elements or operating on objects within paragraphs, the affiliated keyword implementation is the right way.

-<a id="org7f36ffd"></a>

-### Layout
+-   Layout

     A centering action is in the works.

     Another option is using the [Master of Ceremonies](https://github.com/positron-solutions/moc) package and its `moc-focus` command implement desirable behaviors such as filling the available space and padding the content to the center of the window.
 This behavior could easily be improved and adapted into an action.

-<a id="orgcc27e48"></a>

-### Slide Action Precedence
+-   Action Configuration Precedence

     When a slide is created in `dslide-make-slide`, it can obtain them from several places:

     -   passed in arguments, as slide actions do to prevent children from trying to display themselves
     -   properties, how slides are usually configured
     -   customize variables that set the default actions.

     The order of precedence and capability to override options is still pretty immature.

-<a id="org3d84046"></a>

-### Secondary Commands
+-   Secondary Commands

     See the section about bindings for context.
 Video play or other situations where the presentation might branch should be supported by overloading the behavior of `dslide-deck-start`.
 I think this command will turn into `dslide-deck-secondary` in the `dslide-mode-map`.

-<a id="orgff6751e"></a>

-### Starting From Point
+-   Starting From Point

     Since not many actions currently have implemented `dslide-goto` very accurately, playing from point is likely not that accurate.
 Progress updating in the base buffer is also currently only at the slide level of granularity.

-<a id="org137d675"></a>

-### Affiliated Buffers
+-   Affiliated Buffers

     There is no tracking whether a buffer is part of the presentation or not.
 How would a buffer become one?
 Should it be implicit?
 Without any sort of tracking, the consequence is that having a presentation open leaves the minor mode bindings hot.
 These commands do weird things when run from these situations, especially if running babel scripts, so some kind of first-class buffer affiliation seems necessary.

-<a id="org89c34c9"></a>

-### Non-Graphic Display
+-   Non-Graphic Display

     For terminals, the line-height based slide-in effect is not supported.

-<a id="org5c64859"></a>

-### Improper Levels
+-   Improper Levels

     Children with no parents or missing a level are currently not supported and likely cause bad behavior.

-<a id="orga1b6c9b"></a>

-### Counting Slides
+-   Counting Slides

     Especially if slides launch sub-sequences, and they do it from Lisp, this is hard.
 Buffer slides and also slide actions make it somewhat ambiguous.
 Counting trees or tracking the point might be easier.
 A `children` method for sequences works as long as sequences actually implement it.

-<a id="org1593c05"></a>

-### Non-Org Sequences
+-   Non-Org Sequences

     There's no concrete reason why presentations need to start with Org mode buffers.
 The deck object could have its org-specific functionality pushed down to an org-mode class.
 The only requirement is to be able to hydrate some stateful sequences, which may hydrate and call into sub-sequences, meaning anything is pretty trivially possible.

-<a id="orgc82d27d"></a>
+<a id="orga03e13e"></a>

-# Acknowledgments
+## Acknowledgments 🥇

 This package is a direct descendant of Takaaki ISHIKAWA's [org-tree-slide](https://github.com/takaxp/org-tree-slide) package.
 Many of the ideas and some of the implementations were either inherited or inspired by ideas from that package.
 This package would not exist without the inspiration.
 Thanks to everyone who contributed on org-tree-slide.